 - 3.1 In our schools we aim to offer excellence and choice to all our children, whatever their ability or needs.
 We have high expectations of all our children.
 We aim to achieve this through the removal of barriers to learning and participation.
 We want all our children to feel that they are a valued part of our school community.
-Through appropriate curricular provision, we respect the fact that children: - Have different educational needs and aspirations
+Through appropriate curricular provision, we respect the fact that children: - Have different educational needs and aspirations - Require different strategies for learning - May require support in maintaining appropriate behaviour - Acquire, assimilate and communicate information at different rates - Need a range of different teaching approaches and experiences

-- Require different strategies for learning - May require support in maintaining appropriate behaviour - Acquire, assimilate and communicate information at different rates - Need a range of different teaching approaches and experiences - 3.2 Teachers respond to children's needs by: - Providing support for children who need extra help - Planning to develop children's understanding through the use of all available senses and experiences - Planning for children's full participation in all aspects of learning - Helping children to manage their behaviour and to take part in learning effectively and safely - Helping individuals to manage their emotions, particularly trauma or stress, and to take part in learning
+- 3.2 Teachers respond to children's needs through: - Providing support for children who need extra help - Planning to develop children's understanding through the use of all available senses and experiences - Planning for children's full participation in all aspects of learning - Helping children to manage their behaviour and to take part in learning effectively and safely - Helping individuals to manage their emotions, particularly trauma or stress, and to take part in learning - Strategies to support inclusion, high expectations and progress for all